Humanism: Your Guide To Humanistic Learning Theory

 Strengths

-Using humanistic psychology in education can be very beneficial for your learners.
+Using humanistic psychology in education can be beneficial for your learners.
 The strengths of this approach include:

 Weaknesses